Regulatory Model Numbers

 Arista switches ship from the factory in Zero Touch Provisioning (ZTP) mode.
 ZTP configures the switch without user intervention by downloading a startup configuration file or a boot script from a location specified by a DHCP server.

 To manually configure a switch, ZTP is bypassed.
-The initial configuration provides one username (admin) accessible only through the console port because it has no password.
+The initial configuration provides one username (admin) that is accessible only through the console port because it has no password.

 1. Provide power to the switch (Connecting Power Cables).